choulab/lab-website/content/handbook/whatisresearch.md

 draft: false
 menu:
   handbook:
-    parent: Organizing your research
+    parent: Organizing Your Research
     weight: 1

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 1
+weight: 80
 ---

 A research project is a set of activities and medium that describes a scientific finding or technology.
 There are four major components in a research project that you need to keep track of: